ggrajeda/spacexr/README.md

 profiles to identify cell types in spatial transcriptomic pixels while accounting for platform-specific effects.

-This is a fork of https://github.com/dmcable/spacexr, adapted to work with Bioconductor objects.
+This is a fork of Dylan Cable's
+[original package](https://github.com/dmcable/spacexr), adapted to work with Bioconductor objects.

 ## Installation